utsav0/daily-dev-tips/src/pages/posts/typescript-utility-types-partial-and-required.md

 });
 ```

 This is now a valid code.
-However, if you would remove the `Partial` utility, you would see it throws some TypeScript errors about the missing fields.
+However, if you remove the `Partial` utility, you will see it throws some TypeScript errors about the missing fields.

 ![TypeScript missing fields error](https://cdn.hashnode.com/res/hashnode/image/upload/v1644471472591/gFt2W94iA.png)